-- The short fiction writing workshops will be facilitated by veteran writing teacher Helen Schell, who has directed Hand Middle School’s Creative Writing Program for the last decade.
+- The short fiction writing workshop will be facilitated by veteran writing teacher Helen Schell, who has directed Hand Middle School’s Creative Writing Program for the last decade.
 Her students have been selected for the Creative Writing Program at the South Carolina Governor’s School for the Arts and Humanities.

-- The poetry writing workshops will be facilitated by award-winning, published poet Ray McManus who has directed the creative writing program at the Tri-District Arts Consortium for over a decade.
+- The poetry writing workshop will be facilitated by award-winning, published poet Ray McManus who has directed the creative writing program at the Tri-District Arts Consortium for over a decade.
 Ray’s work and background are available on his website.

 - The fee for accepted students is $230.
 Assistance is available for accepted students with demonstrated need who are unable to pay the entire fee.